Solaria's Blog

 So, what the fuck do these words mean?

 The thing is, I've seen both pro-shippers and antis express similar sentiments.
-I believe there are more anits and pro-shippers who share boundaries than those who identify as either realize.
+I believe there are more anits and pro-shippers who share beliefs than those who identify as either realize.

-Unfortunately instead of realizing this, some individuals double down (much like they do in more relevant political topics) and start to defend things they normally wouldn't.
+Unfortunately instead of realizing this, some individuals double down (much like they do in more relevant political topics) and start to defend things they didn't when they first idetified with these terms.
 Pro-shippers start defending pedos and zoophiles, antis suicide bait people over blatantly false or exaggerated accusations.
 That or they change the definitions of their own terms or falsely represent the beliefs of the other group, leading antis to believe all proshippers are pedo defenders, or all proshippers to believe that antis are children who can't understand the difference between fiction and reality.

 No I won't "Google it"